nrfconnect/sdk-nrf/samples/bluetooth/direction_finding_connectionless_tx/README.rst

 The GPIOs are used by the Radio peripheral in order given by the ``dfegpio#-gpios`` properties.
 The order is important because it affects mapping of the antenna switching patterns to GPIOs (see `Antenna patterns`_).

-To successfully use the Direction Finding beacon when the AoD mode is enabled, provide the following data related to antenna matrix design:
+To successfully use the direction finding beacon when the AoD mode is enabled, provide the following data related to antenna matrix design:

 * Provide the GPIO pins to ``dfegpio#-gpios`` properties in :file:`nrf52833dk_nrf52833.overlay` file
 * Provide the default antenna that will be used to transmit PDU ``dfe-pdu-antenna`` property in :file:`nrf52833dk_nrf52833.overlay` file